biowdl/sequence-classification/docs/index.md

 title: Home
 ---

-This pipeline uses Centrifuge for microbial classification and enables rapid, accurate, and sensitive labeling of reads and quantification of species.
+This pipeline uses centrifuge for microbial classification and enables rapid, accurate, and sensitive labeling of reads and quantification of species.

 This pipeline is part of [BioWDL](https://biowdl.github.io/)